spiral/docs/docs/en/views/stempler.md

 ### Conditional Directives

-Stempler provides some conditional directives which transcribed into native PHP code.
+Stempler provides several directives for creating conditional statements in your templates.
+These directives are transcribed into native PHP code and offer a more readable and efficient way to handle conditions in your templates.

 The examples are given with the following variables: